MichaelTMiyoshi/DesignWithMiyoshi/Problems/GoalSheet06.md

 Use SolidWorks to create the assembly and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi11WheelSub.pdf">Semi Bottom Sub-Assembly</a>.

+**Cab Sub-Assembly**

+Use SolidWorks to create the assembly and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi12BodySub.pdf">Semi Cab Sub-Assembly</a>.

-**Body Sub-Assembly**
+**Hood Sub-Assembly**

-Use SolidWorks to create the assembly and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi12BodySub.pdf">Semi Body Sub-Assembly</a>.
+Use SolidWorks to create the assembly and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi12BodySub.pdf">Semi Hood Sub-Assembly</a>.

 **Semi Assembly**

-Use SolidWorks to create the assembly and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/SemiAssm04Tractor.pdf">Semi Assembly</a>.
+Use SolidWorks to create the assembly and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/SemiAssm05Tractor.pdf">Semi Assembly</a>.